 It’s been a while since I’ve read a science fiction book that I just couldn’t put down.
 Scythe, by Neal Shusterman, however, is just that kind of novel.
 It makes you hungry for more, and I believe it will do the same for your students.
 Need an exciting, but challenging, modern dystopian novel for your students?
 Then add Scythe to your high school classroom library immediately!
-(Scroll to the bottom for quick book facts!)

 What Drew Me to Scythe?